The Last Unicorn: Audiobook

 In 2004, Beagle recorded an unabridged audiobook of his novel for Conlan Press.
 The audiobook was sold in three formats with varying prices: as downloadable MP3 files (released in 2005).
 An MP3 CD, and as an eight-CD collector's set containing the audiobook on seven audio CDs and an exclusive interview with Beagle on the eighth was due to be released.

 Purchasers of this edition were to be sent a free autographed 3,000-copy limited hardcover edition of Two Hearts.
 Preorders began in late 2004; as of August 2014, the book and CDs were finished but not yet manufactured.
 Connor Freff Cochran of Conlan Press was liable for financial elder abuse, fraud, and breach of fiduciary duty in 2019.
 Cochran declared bankruptcy sixteen hours before the trial was due to begin.
 Beagle was unable to collect the money Cochran owed, and the rights to Beagle's work were left in legal limbo.
 In February 2021, Beagle regained the intellectual property rights.
 The criminal activity noted in the lawsuit is presumed to have resulted in this edition not being released.

 In July 2022, The Last Unicorn was released on Audible and was narrated by Orlagh Cassidy.

+Clare Corbett and Christopher Ragland narrated the 2022 Orion/Gateway UK/international English edition.
+This edition features an introduction by Patrick Rothfuss.